roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

  All the time she had been doing what she had been doing in the back of her mind there was the thought that it was only sex and there was no love involved in it.
 She loved Rick and she couldn't even begin to think of him not being in her life.
 She loved Rick and she knew that he knew it.
 He had her love - all of it!
 And she knew he loved her just as deeply.
 She knew that she would never get caught at what she was doing, but on the off chance that she did get discovered she had her "get out of jail free" card - their love for each other.
 He would know that she loved only him and he would forgive her.

  Rick had just snatched that card right out of her hand and had torn it to shreds.
 For the first time since that night at the hotel that had sent her down the path she had been traveling she realized that her behavior put at risk everything that she valued most.
 If she got caught Rick was NOT going to accept the, "You are the only one I love, it was only sex with him" defense.
-Report_Story #2